Fanny Ronalds: Years as Sullivan's mistress

 Sullivan had a roving eye, and his diary records the occasional quarrel when one of his many other liaisons was discovered, but he always returned to Ronalds.
 She was his constant companion until his death in 1900, but by about 1889 or 1890, the sexual relationship seems to have ended.
 He started to refer to her in the diary as "Auntie" (she also was called "auntie" by his nephew, Herbert Sullivan), and the tick marks indicating sexual activity were no longer there, although similar notation continued to be used for his relationships with other women who have not been identified and who were always referred to by their initials.

 Ronalds was an excellent and much admired singer, using her voice for good causes since her days in New York, when she gave concerts in aid of Civil War troops; later "in Paris she was known as the "Patti des Salons".
 Sullivan described her as "the best amateur singer in London".
 She often performed Sullivan's songs at her famous Sunday soirees.
 She became particularly associated with one of his most popular songs, "The Lost Chord", which he composed in 1877 as he watched over his dying brother.
 Ronalds became its most famous interpreter, singing it both in private and in public, often with Sullivan himself accompanying her.
 When Sullivan died, he left her the autograph manuscript of that song, along with other bequests.
 For Ronalds, Sullivan composed the song "St. Agnes' Eve".
 Ronalds also wrote songs, including "In Shadow" (1881).

-In 1899 when the Boer War broke out, Ronalds was elected treasurer of an effort to finance an American hospital ship, the S.S.
-Maine, to be sent to South Africa.
+In 1899 when the Boer War broke out, Ronalds was elected treasurer of an American ladies' effort to finance a hospital ship, the RFA Maine, to be sent to South Africa.
 She was also active in charitable work for the Red Cross and received the Royal Red Cross among other honours.
 In July 1901 she was appointed an Honorary Lady of Grace of the Order of St. John.